Sir Thomas Boteler Church of England High School: The life of Sir Thomas Boteler

-In 1504 he was made a knight of the King's bodyguard, chief forester and parker of the forests and chases of Simonswood, Croxteth and Toxteth, and also steward of Liverpool.

-In 1520 Sir Thomas headed the list of subscriptions for the building of the steeple at Lymm and in the same year he made his last will, which provided for the foundation of the Boteler Grammar School.
+In 1520 Sir Thomas headed the list of subscriptions for the building of the steeple at Lymm, and in the same year he made his last will, which provided for the foundation of the Boteler Grammar School.

 Sir Thomas died at Bewsey on 27 April 1522 and was buried in the Boteler chapel of the St. Elphin's Church.
 A fragment of brass which decorated the marble slab of his tomb is preserved in Warrington Museum, together with several fragments of stained glass from the memorial window which was erected by his widow in 1529.